 Ms. Sasaki is an active and notable music educator.
 She is a former faculty member of the Kauffman Center’s Lucy Moses School, New York City’s public school for musically gifted children.
 Currently, she maintains her own studio,

 Forte>Piano Studio in New York City and Beacon, New York.
-Sasaki is the founder, faculty member, and Artistic Director of the Lyra Music Workshop at Smith College in Northampton, MA.
+Sasaki is the founder, faculty member, and Artistic Director of the Lyra Music Festival and Workshop at Smith College in Northampton, MA.
 She is also Co-Founder of Musical Explorers, and Performing Pianists of New York.

 Sasaki received her Bachelor’s degree in Piano Performance from the University of Denver.
 Her success in Colorado led her to study abroad as a scholarship student at the Guildhall School of Music in London.
 There she worked with one of England’s foremost pedagogues, Benjamin Kaplan.
 She continued her studies at the Manhattan School of Music, earning a Master's degree in Piano Performance.
 Sasaki’s former instructors include Alice Rybak, Jeffrey Cohen, Jose Mendez, Miyoko Lotto, and Julian Martin.

 In addition to Ms. Sasaki’s career as a pianist and music educator, she is also an accomplished kotoist (Japanese zither), having performed at The Rubin Museum, Chelsea Museum, Rutgers University, Stony Brook University, The Stone, New York’s Japan Society, and many Japanese festivals and international cultural events throughout the New England area.
 She is a member of the Miyabi Ensemble and often performs with Masayo Ishigure, one of the leading koto masters in the United States.

 When Ms. Sasaki is not teaching or performing, she is often found curating and presenting high-calibre artists in various concert series.
 She is the founder of Brooklyn's Beverly Concert Series, founder of the Lyra Music Festival in Northampton, Massachusetts, serves on the board of directors of the Howland Chamber Music Circle in Beacon, New York, and is the Music Director of Classics for Kids.